 But then, in May 2011, I stumbled upon audio description by chance, a commentary inserted in TV series and films which describes on-screen actions.
-Apparently the United Kingdom and the United States had been audio-describing films and TV series for a very long time, and what’s more, more than 20% of TV material is now being audio-described in the UK and is available to anyone with a digital television.
+Apparently the United Kingdom and the United States had been audio-describing films and TV series for a very long time and what’s more, more than 20% of TV material is now being audio-described in the UK and is available to anyone with a digital television.
 Imagine my utter disbelief and great joy when my first AD DVDs arrived on the 20th of May from England’s green and pleasant land.
 A new world literally opened up to me and I suddenly felt as if I was actually ‘seeing’ Angels & Demons.
 And it only kept getting better.
-Need I still mention that it’s utterly incomprehensible that other countries aren’t working with the UK and US to get these AD tracks on our TV stations?
+Need I still mention that it’s utterly incomprehensible that other countries aren’t working with the UK and the USA to get these AD tracks on our TV stations?
 (And no, I am not on top of the world because they AD two Flemish TV series a year here.)

 My mother suggested I should start a blog and some of my friends were very supportive as well, so here it is.
-In my reviews, I will try to address story as well as music while trying to be as concise as possible.
-Most general critics do not refer the music, so I hope to be of use there and apparently folks are interested in the perspective of blind people on films too because the blind film critic on YouTube is very popular, so I thought giving them a written option might be interesting as well.
+In my film reviews, I will try to address story as well as music while trying to be as concise as possible.
+Most film critics do not refer to the music, so I hope to be of use there and apparently folks are interested in the perspective of blind people on films too because the blind film critic on YouTube is very popular, so I thought giving them a written option might be interesting as well.
 I will try to post at least one or two reviews a week.
-I added lots of older reviews I wrote for the John Williams Fan Network as well, which I will be adding whenever they appear on TV again.
+I have lots of older reviews I wrote for the John Williams Fan Network as well, which I will be adding whenever they appear on TV again.
 The first paragraph of the reviews will contain general info and an IMDB summary, the rest of the posts will be filled with my musings, rants and random thoughts.
-Please don’t look for detailed, lenghty analyses here (I highly recommend reading Roger Ebert’s reviews for that).
+Please don’t look for detailed, analyses here (I highly recommend reading Roger Ebert’s reviews for those).
 I will also not try to avoid spoilers as you can hardly say anything about any film without addressing its plot and I myself never read reviews before watching anything, so you have been warned.
-And expect disparaging reviews to be a little longer than favourable ones as my disapproval results in more productiveness for some reason.
+Expect disparaging reviews to be a little longer than favourable ones as my disapproval results in more productiveness for some reason.
 I am also unable to cover recently released titles because we still do not have any kind of audio description in our cinemas.
 But no matter.
-There’s still plenty of old material for me and others to discover and plenty of old film scores are just better than those composed today (thank you, Hans Zimmer, for turning everything into thumping percussion and French horns), and the Belgian TV guide usually offers at least one good title every week.
+There’s still plenty of old material for me and others to discover and plenty of old film scores are just better than those composed today (thank you, Hans Zimmer, for turning everything into thumping percussion and cellos) and the Belgian TV guide usually offers at least one good title every week.

 Happy reading and commenting!